Rabih Ataya

-Rabih Mohammad Ataya (ربیع محمد عطایا, /apc-LB/; born 16 July 1989) is a Lebanese professional footballer who plays as a right winger for club Sagesse and the Lebanon national team.
+Rabih Mohammad Ataya (ربیع محمد عطایا, /apc-LB/; born 16 July 1989) is a Lebanese professional footballer who plays as a right winger for club Sagesse.

 Starting his career at Tadamon Sour in 2006, Ataya moved to Ansar, where he played for nine seasons.
 He helped them win a Lebanese FA Cup and a Lebanese Super Cup.
 In 2016, he moved to Iranian side Zob Ahan; Ataya returned to Lebanon two years later, joining Ahed.
 He won the 2019 AFC Cup, among other domestic titles.
 Ataya then moved to Malaysia, on loan to UiTM and Kedah Darul Aman in 2020 and 2021, respectively.
 He also had a one-match stint at Ajman in the United Arab Emirates.
 In 2023, Ataya joined Nejmeh who promptly sent him on loan to TP Mazembe in DR Congo.
 He then moved to Sagesse in 2025.

 Having represented Lebanon internationally at youth level, Ataya made his senior debut in 2012.
 He helped Lebanon qualify for the 2019 AFC Asian Cup, in which he played.